 The electronic properties of a material govern how they will be used in device form.
-We apply electron-based analytical methods to image the electronic properties and measure energy levels of candidate quantum systems which will provide insight on how to integrate these systems in device form.
-We also alter and engineer heterostructures to harness emergent properties in these systems, in order to move beyond materials discovery to engineered properties to guide further development of these technologies.
+We apply electron-based analytical methods to image the electronic properties and measure energy levels of candidate materials in electronic systems which will provide insight on how to integrate these systems in device form.
+We also alter and engineer heterostructures to implement and harness novel properties in these systems, in order to move beyond materials discovery to engineered properties to guide further development of these technologies.

-Our approach is twofold – measure the electronic properties of emerging systems (e.g., topological insulators, 2D layered materials) and going further by designing heterointerfaces to generate/exploit/confirm robustness of emerging states.
-We will apply a suite of advanced electron-based measurement methods to measure and characterize electronic properties such as one photon photoelectron spectroscopy (XPS, UPS), inverse photoemission (IPES), and photoemission electron microscopy (PEEM).
+We apply a suite of advanced electron-based measurement methods to measure and characterize electronic properties such as one photon photoelectron spectroscopy (XPS, UPS), inverse photoemission (IPES), and photoemission electron microscopy (PEEM).
 NIST Gaithersburg is home to a unique suite of electron spectroscopy, with capability spanning both occupied and unoccupied density of states (DOS) and analytical lateral area from 100 μm2 (PEEM), 1 mm2 (UPS/XPS), to 1 cm2 (IPES).
-We also collaborate with a group at the Helmholtz Zentrum Berlin for measurements using a novel, angle-resolved time-of-flight (ARTOF) electron spectrometer which allows for efficient access to the valence band for “small” and radiation-sensitive systems.
-We have previously applied some of these measurement techniques to molecular-based solids and hybrid organic-inorganic interfaces in devices for memory-based application.
-We work in close collaboration with materials growers and synthesis, device physicists, and electrical engineers to advance nanoscale and quantum-based technologies.
+We also collaborate with the Helmholtz Zentrum Berlin for measurements using a novel, angle-resolved time-of-flight (ARTOF) electron spectrometer which allows for efficient access to the valence band for “small” and radiation-sensitive systems.
+We work in close collaboration with materials growers and synthesis, device physicists, and electrical engineers to probe relevant interfaces to advance nanoscale electronic technologies.